dsoftwareinc/ghactions-manager/README.md

   - Can filter by the current-branch, i.e., update workflow-runs when branch changes, and current user.
 - View jobs of a workflow-run and their statuses.
 - View logs of a job, separated by each step result.
-- (Paid feature) View and download the workflow run's artifacts.
+- (Feature requires license) View and download the workflow run's artifacts.
-- (Paid feature) Open pull-request that triggered workflow (in IDE/browser).
+- (Feature requires license) Open pull-request that triggered workflow (in IDE/browser).

 ### Additional use-cases

-- Trigger a workflow-run.
+- (Feature requires license) Trigger a workflow-run.
+  - (Feature requires license) open a window to enter inputs ([All GitHub supported input types supported][7]).
 - Rerun a workflow run or a job.
 - Open the workflow file of the workflow-run.
 - Configuring settings